Skip to content

 I'm a tourist, can you help in English?
 Soy turista, ¿me puede atender en inglés?

-When the pharmacy isn't enough
+When is the pharmacy not enough and I need a doctor?

-Pharmacists are good first-line triage, but they're not a substitute for medical care.
 Go to a doctor (private clinic, home visit, or ER) if:

 • The condition has lasted more than a few days without improvement